OP-DSL/OPS/doc/devanapp.md

 In this tutorial we will use an example application, a simple 2D iterative Laplace equation solver.
 * Go to the `OPS/apps/c/laplace2dtutorial/original` directory
 * Open the `laplace2d.cpp` file
-* It uses an $imax x jmax$ grid, with an additional 1 layers of boundary cells on all sides
+* It uses an $imax$x$jmax$ grid, with an additional 1 layers of boundary cells on all sides
 * There are a number of loops that set the boundary conditions along the four edges
 * The bulk of the simulation is spent in a whilel oop, repeating a stencil kernel with a maximum reduction, and a copy kernel
 * Compile and run the code !

 ## Original - Initialisation
-The original code begins with initializing the data arrays used in the calculation.
+The original code begins with initializing the data arrays used in the calculation:
 ```
 // Size  along  y
 int jmax = 4094;